 Jenny: Which, coming full circle, is what has helped us to stay strong in our relationship.
 We’ve let each other in.
 And so we haven’t felt alone and we’ve continued to grow together through all the challenges of life and leadership.

 I hope you enjoyed “listening in” on our conversation.
 If you have thoughts or things that have helped you endure in marriage or leadership, please write in and let us know!
-And check back on Friday for “Part 2” of our conversation, which will cover practical tips that have helped us in marriage and in leadership.
+And check back tomorrow for “Part 2” of our conversation, which will cover practical tips that have helped us in marriage and in leadership.